Conradh na Gaeilge: In the Irish state

-With the foundation of the Irish Free State many members believed that the Gaelic League had taken language revival as far as it could and that the task now fell to the new Irish Government.
+With the foundation of the Irish Free State, and its constitutional declaration of Irish as the "National language", many members believed that the Gaelic League had taken language revival as far as it could and that the task now fell to the new government.
 They ceased their League activities and were absorbed into the new political parties and into state bodies such as the Army, Police, Civil Service, and into the school system in which Irish was made compulsory.
 With the organisation paying a less prominent role in public life, It fared badly in the 1925 Seanad election.
 All its endorsed candidates, including Hyde, were rejected.

 From 1926 there was growing disquiet among League members over the government's failure to implement the recommendations of its own Gaeltacht Commission.
-Despite being presided over by Blythe, one of their own, the Ministry of Finance baulked at the proposal for free secondary school education for Gaeltacht children (something that was not available anywhere in Ireland until the 1960s).
+Despite the League having two of their own in key positions, Eoin MacNéill as Minister of Education and Ernest Blythe as Minister of Finance, the proposal for free secondary school education for Gaeltacht children (something that was not available anywhere in Ireland until the 1960s) was rejected.

 The League was also alarmed by the Anglicising and cosmopolitan influences of state radio (great objection was made to its programming of Jazz).
-The failure of the Cumann na nGaedheal government to commit to a more comprehensive programme for defending and promoting Irish and what was perceived, typically in conservative folk terms, as its supporting culture, helped rally support for de Valera's anti-Treaty republican party Fianna Fail.
-Partly in recognition of his services in the League services, under de Valera's new constitution, Hyde served as the first President of Ireland from June 1938 to June 1945.

 In 1927, An Coimisiún Le Rincí Gaelacha (CLRG) was founded as a subcommittee of the League to investigate the promotion of traditional Irish dance.
 Eventually, CLRG became a largely independent organisation, though it is required by its constitution to share three board members with the League.

+The failure of the Cumann na nGaedheal government to commit to a more comprehensive programme for defending and promoting Irish and what was perceived, typically in conservative folk terms, as its supporting culture, helped rally support for de Valera's anti-Treaty republican party Fianna Fail.
+Partly in recognition of his services in the League services, under de Valera's 1937 constitution, Hyde served as the first President of Ireland from June 1938 to June 1945.

+The new constitution declared (article 8) that, for Éire, Irish was "the first official language".
+Accordingly, the Fianna Fail government made it a compulsory school subject at both the primary and secondary level, required a measure of competency in the language for recruitment to posts in the civil service and used it in the official symbolisation of the regime (official titles, seals, coinage etc).
+Yet Gearóid Ó Tuathaigh records that many "ardent revivalists" were not satisfied.
+The ethos of the state, pervading its social legislation, education system social mores and public culture, remained distinctively religious/confessional, Catholic (and English-speaking), rather than Gaelic.